Olgoetz/terraform-aws-private-domain-checker/README.md

 A Terraform module to provision a domain health checker for private applications hosted in a private subnet.

+*If you only want you have a domain check without any fixed responses through an ALB, please chose version 1.0.0*
+## Prerequisites

+- [x] AWS ALB with a listener rule as prio 1 pointing to the health check (for version >=2.0.0)

 ## Features

 - [x] Cron Job customizable